-Year-round outdoor water conservation measures are structured to use water in the most beneficial and efficient manner to protect the long-term water supply and to achieve conservation goals.
+Effective July 1, 2024, year-round outdoor water conservation measures are structured to use water in the most beneficial and efficient manner to protect the long-term water supply and to achieve conservation goals.
 These are conservation measures outside of a declared Drought Stage.